Undergraduate Certificate in the History of Art

 Information for applicants from the EU, EEA and Switzerland

 If you are an EU national and do not live in the UK then you are likely to be charged Overseas fees.
-Students with settled and pre-settled status in the UK and some other categories of students who work in the UK can qualify for Home fee status as long as they meet the residence criteria.
+Students with settled and pre-settled status granted under the EU Settlement Scheme and some other categories of students who work in the UK can qualify for Home fee status as long as they meet the residence criteria.
+For more information about fee status criteria please visit the UK Council for International Students' (UKCISA) website as well as the Oxford and the EU webpage.

-Students from outside the UK/Republic of Ireland
+Information for applicants from the Republic of Ireland

 Information on financial support can be found on our website here.